Superstition (song)

 "Superstition" is a song by American singer-songwriter Stevie Wonder.
-It was released on October 24, 1972, as the lead single from his fifteenth studio album, Talking Book (1972), by Tamla.
+It was released in November 1972, as the lead single from his fifteenth studio album, Talking Book (1972), by Tamla.
 The lyrics describe popular superstitions and their negative effects.

 "Superstition" reached number one in the U.S. Billboard Hot 100 in January 1973 and on the soul singles chart.
 It was Wonder's first number-one single since "Fingertips, Pt.
 2" in 1963.
 It peaked at number eleven in the UK Singles Chart in February 1973.
 In November 2004, Rolling Stone ranked the song number 74 on its list of the 500 Greatest Songs of All Time.
 It was re-ranked number 73 on its 2010 list, and number 12 on its 2021 list.
 At the 16th Grammy Awards, the song earned Wonder two Grammys: "Best Rhythm & Blues Song" and "Best R&B Vocal Performance, Male".
 In 1998, the song was inducted into the Grammy Hall of Fame.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years, one of three Wonder songs to make the list.

 Writing and recording

 In the early 1970s, Wonder was playing most of the instruments on his songs by himself.
 But he preferred to let other guitarists play on his records, and after he learned that Jeff Beck was an admirer of his, an agreement was quickly made for Beck to become involved in the sessions that became the Talking Book album, in return for Wonder writing him a song.

 Between the album sessions, Beck came up with the opening drum beat.
-Wonder told Beck to keep playing while he improvised over the top of it.
+Wonder told Beck to keep playing while he improvised over top of it.
 He improvised most of the song, including the riff, on the spot.
 Beck and Wonder created a rough demo for the song that day.

 For the recording, Wonder sang and performed the funky clavinet riff on a Hohner Clavinet model C. Co-producers Malcolm Cecil and Robert Margouleff programmed the Moog synthesizer bass, Steve Madaio played the trumpet, and Trevor Lawrence played the tenor saxophone.
 While Wonder is also credited for drums on the track, Cheap Trick drummer Bun E. Carlos has stated that Cozy Powell, the drummer of The Jeff Beck Group from 1970 to 1972, had intimated to him that the drum track used on the final version was actually his.

 After finishing the song, Wonder decided that he would allow Beck to record "Superstition" as part of their agreement.
 Originally, the plan was for Beck to release his version of the song first, with his newly formed power trio Beck, Bogert & Appice.
 But after the trio's debut album was delayed and Motown CEO Berry Gordy predicted that "Superstition" would be a huge hit that would drive sales of Talking Book, Wonder released the song as the Talking Book lead single on October 24, 1972, months before Beck's version was issued in March 1973 on the Beck, Bogert & Appice album.